george-language/george-language.github.io/docs/install/instructions.md

 ### 3. System PATH variable

 ::: info
-GLang 1.3 and above automatically updates the PATH on Windows.
-Skip this step if you’re on version 1.3+.
+GLang should automatically update the PATH variable on Windows.
+Skip this step if you don't encounter issues with the `glang` command not being found.
 :::

 As with any programming language, GLang needs to be added to the system PATH variable to work anywhere on the computer.